FredHutch/AWE/README.md

 ## Assumptions

-1. Workflow execution will be done using cromwell and will happen on AWS Batch.
+1. Workflow execution will be done using cromwell[1] and will happen on AWS Batch.
 1. Workflow, config, and inputs will be in Git repos; inputs and reference data will be in S3 Buckets.
 1. Each user will have separate IAM users in AWS child accounts of the Fred Hutch main AWS account.